To be eligible for the award, a nominee must

 * Communicates well with parents and students

-* Collaborates with others and contributes to curriculum and program development to improve overall student achievement
+* Collaborates and makes contributions to improve overall student achievement within the classroom

-* Contributes to the school, District and/or community beyond the classroom
+* Makes contributions to improve the school, District, and/or community beyond the classroom

 For questions about nominations or procedures, please contact the Communications Office at the Havemeyer Building at 625-7415 or email@example.com .